-Our school emerged from a rural community with 42 children and one teacher in 1869 with the title of ‘Demonstration School’.
-Its humble beginnings started in a building named ‘The Cottage’ which is still utilised to this day as a science room.
-Burnside Primary School was then built in 1872 and continued to rapidly grow over the years and extend over what was once farmland area.
+Our school began as a rural school community with 42 children and one teacher in 1869 with the title of ‘Demonstration School’.
+These humble beginnings started in a building named ‘The Cottage’ which is still utilised to this day as a science room.
+Due to growth in the area Burnside Primary School was built in 1872 and continued to expand and extend into surrounding farmlands.

-Despite its size and rapid periods of growth, the school retains the intimate atmosphere of a small school and remains resolute in its connection to community values.
-Many families appreciate their long, unbroken association with the school often returning to live within the school zone to enable their own children to attend.
+Despite the size and rapid periods of growth, Burnside retains the intimate atmosphere of a school that values its connection to community.
+Many families appreciate their long association with the school, often returning to live within the school zone to enable their own children to attend.